HoloLabInc/PositioningTools-Unity/README.md

 #### Import Immersal SDK

-Download the Immersal SDK Core unitypackage from the [developer portal](https://developers.immersal.com).
+Download the Immersal SDK Core unitypackage from the [developer portal](https://developers.immersal.com) and import it.
-Download the Immersal SDK Core Assembly Definition unitypackage from [this link](https://github.com/HoloLabInc/PositioningTools-Unity/raw/main/_tools/ImmersalSDK_AssemblyDefinition.unitypackage).
-Import these packages.
+Supported version is 1.19.0 or later.

 #### Import